ManojKanth/image-with-text-component/README.md

 - Pure JS.
 - Compatible with both iOS and Android.
 - Auto position.
 (Won't be covered or clipped by the edge of screen.)
-- Zero configuration.
-(Options are needed of course or a loading indicator will show.)
 - Highly customizable.

 <p align="center">